Two Columns layout

 Add the instructions block that supports the entry content.

-Configure the CTA
+Configure the call to action

 One Column layout